When Amazon's new AI tool answers shoppers' queries, who benefits? | Technology

 ADVERTISING AND CONSUMER CHOICES Yet the company has time and again allowed advertising to creep into its recommendations.

 Consumers may have once believed that an "Amazon's Choice" designation indicated a review or testing process, but Amazon once granted that badge to marketers who were willing to pay for it, according to a 2019 Digiday story citing an Amazon internal deck from 2017.
-Amazon says the label today relies primarily on criteria such as reviews, shipping speed and price.
+Amazon has denied that the company has ever allowed sponsored results in "Amazon's Choice" and said the label relies primarily on criteria such as reviews, shipping speed and price, according to a company spokesperson.

 Europe's top antitrust enforcer Margrethe Vestager said Amazon's ability to limit access to the "Amazon's Choice" badge was one reason for her objection to the company's planned takeover of Roomba-maker iRobot.
 Amazon walked away from the deal last month.
 And Amazon previously allowed marketers to place products in customers' online baby registries without their knowledge, a Wall Street Journal investigation found.
 It has since ended the practice.